Road Maintenance and its Role in Auto Accidents in Houston, Texas

 Roadway safety is a critical concern for both drivers and their communities alike.
 However, when it comes to the maintenance of city, county or state roadways, it’s not always easy to determine liability.

-Most state laws require the government, whether it be at the local or state level, to maintain roadways and keep them reasonable safe for the driving public.
+Most state laws require the government, whether it be at the local or state level, to maintain roadways and keep them reasonably safe for the driving public.

 When issues pop up on roadways, it is important that they are addressed in a timely manner, in order to avoid accidents or other incidents that lead to driver injury.
 For example, governments or other municipalities responsible for maintaining safe roadways are typically tasked with overseeing the repair (and ongoing maintenance) of issues like: